 9These are the records of the generations of Noah.
 Noah was a righteous man, blameless in his time; Noah walked with God.
 10Noah became the father of three sons: Shem, Ham, and Japheth.

-These begin the account of the sons of Noah and so they begin by tying their record to the previous one and introducing themselves.
+These begin the account of the sons of Noah and thus start by tying their record to the previous one and introducing themselves.

 11Now the earth was corrupt in the sight of God, and the earth was filled with violence.
 12God looked on the earth, and behold, it was corrupt; for all flesh had corrupted their way upon the earth.13Then God said to Noah, "The end of all flesh has come before Me; for the earth is filled with violence because of them; and behold, I am about to destroy them with the earth.

 There is another summary statement about the condition of the world.
-120 years previously Noah preached about the conditions and now his sons are recounting how the conditions had not changed despite the preaching.
+Previously, Noah preached about the conditions and now his sons are recounting how the situation had not changed despite the preaching.